Create new project (from template)

 In addition to the details above, you can set a deadline for the entire project, and you can also type a sentence or two in the Description box.
 The Description will appear among the details of the project (on the Dashboard), and if this is an online project, memoQ will display it for those users who check out the project on their computers.

-If you are not using Language Terminal, click Finish: memoQ will create the project.
+Click Finish: memoQ will create the project.

 When you finish